openedx/open-edx-proposals/oeps/processes/oep-0063-proc-toc-arbitration.rst

 Motivation
 **********

-The TOC discussed during the April 2023 meeting a `series of guidelines for operating and taking decisions <https://discuss.openedx.org/t/2023-04-11-toc-meeting-summary/10019#governance-norms-5>`_.
-This includes establishing a way for the community to use the TOC to help take decisions, which this OEP implements.
+The TOC discussed during the April 2023 meeting a `series of guidelines for operating and making decisions <https://discuss.openedx.org/t/2023-04-11-toc-meeting-summary/10019#governance-norms-5>`_.
+This includes establishing a way for the community to use the TOC to help make decisions, which this OEP implements.

 Guidelines
 ==========